QutEcoacoustics/research-blog/_posts/2019-08-05-Bristlebird-Adventures-Designing-Technology-to-Support-Saving-Wildlife.md

 [\#Tech4Wildlife](https://twitter.com/search?vertical=default&q=%23tech4wildlife&src=typd)
 and newer
 [\#Tech4Wild](https://twitter.com/search?q=%23tech4wild&src=typed_query)).

-{% include figure.html src="/images/posts/DIS/wildlabs_screenshot.png" caption="Wildlabs' website" class="full" %}
+{% include figure.html src="/images/posts/DIS/wildlabs_screenshot.png" caption="A [WildLabs.Net](https://www.wildlabs.net/) website screenshot" class="full" %}

 With the wonderfully burgeoning development of innovative conservation technologies has come new challenges.
 There is now an abundance of conservation technologies on the market that people can purchase, such as acoustic sensors and camera traps.
-These devices allow from massive amounts of data to be collected at a low cost, with minimal disturbance to the animals.
+These devices allow for massive amounts of data to be collected at a low cost, with minimal disturbance to the animals.
 This is certainly great, but before running off to purchase these devices we need to have a solid plan for what the data should look like, and what happens to it once we have it.
+In advance of purchasing devices, questions such as following should be considered:
-For example, it’s worthwhile to consider in advance, are people going to use any particular data and metadata standards to ensure that the data can be easily shared for broadscale use?
-What biological and technical expertise is required to analyse the data?
+* Are people going to use any particular data and metadata standards to ensure that the data can be easily shared for broadscale use?
+* What biological and technical expertise is required to analyse the data?
 Do the volumes of data collected require a particular technological infrastructure to manage?
-How is the data going to be used, analysed, and managed?
-Also, how can technologies to be used to support conservation beyond locating and quantifying sneaky species?
-Are the data useful for conservation activities beyond simply finding the target sneaky critters?
-If so, what data analysis adaptations are needed?
+* How is the data going to be
+used, analysed, and managed?
+* How can technologies be used to support conservation beyond locating and quantifying sneaky species?
+Are the data useful for conservation activities beyond simply finding the target critters?
+* If so, what data analysis adaptations are needed?
 It’s worth thinking of these types of questions well in advance.

 Our newest paper _[Listening to Save Wildlife: Lessons Learnt from Use of Acoustic Technology by a Species Recovery